Home / Career Guides / Mortgage Loan Processor

 Commit to continuous learning

-• Attend webinars and workshops focusing on relevant topics
+• Attend webinars and workshops about the mortgage process

-• Earn industry-specific certifications like the Certified Mortgage Processor (CMP)
+• Earn industry-specific certifications like the CMP to enhance your qualifications

 • National Association of Mortgage Processors